Skip to main content

 Since taking the course I have gone on to manage major London events including COLLECT at the Saatchi Gallery for the Crafts Council and Open House London weekend, London's largest architectural showcase.

-Matthew Turtle, Producer Public Programmes, Design Museum London
+Matthew Turtle, Producer Public Programmes, The Design Museum London

 Our links with professional practice provide a real-world base for the Curating Contemporary Design course.
 They also help us to ensure your studies are kept up-to-date and relevant to the workplace.